 You might be sitting there wondering, “Is this the year?”

-That’s what a few of the speakers and poster presenters at NANT 7 were thinking last year at this time.
+That’s what a few of the speakers and poster presenters at the 2016 NANT Conference were thinking last year at this time!
 They had never spoken at the national level, but had been educating parents, NICU staff and fellow therapists for years, decades even.
-(And a few of them were doctoral students.
-Brave doctoral students, no?
-And they did so well.)

-Last year at this time, each of these speakers decided to take a leap and submitted to speak or present a poster.
-After all, they were doing great work that could help other units.
-And there they were this past April, speaking on stage or in poster sessions to an international audience.
+Some of them decided to take a leap and submitted to speak or present a poster.
+After all, they were doing great work that could help other units!
+And there they were, speaking on stage or in poster sessions to an international audience.

 Decisions like this can open doors for you that you can’t even imagine.
 My speaking career began simply because I said YES to our medical director when asked to present at a regional conference.
-I was scared to death and shaking when I got on stage.
+I was scared to death.
 I did it anyway.
 (Which makes it sound easy, but it was not.
 There was shaking involved.
 And doubt.
 And each of the thoughts you see below.)

-(This was not like me.
+After all, it was not like me to just say yes.
 I was not a risk-taker.
 I was afraid of failing, not knowing enough.
 Not knowing EVERYTHING.
-But I’ve learned that taking imperfect action is a pretty fun way to live.)
+I guess things have changed.
+I now model imperfect action for a living. #recoveringperfectionist

 Or my personal favorite:

 This is what I know: therapists want to hear from you (regardless of your discipline) if you’re doing great work that benefits babies in the NICU.
-Research, quality improvement, collaborative efforts to change culture or practice – your contributions allow us to provide intensive caring for patients, families and colleagues.
+Research, quality improvement, collaborative efforts to change culture or practice – your contributions help your colleagues reimagine their impact on patients, families, and each other.

 There is no one like you on the whole planet.
 No one can teach us just like you can!